braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/best_practices.md

 Once a user provides information for you to log, we recommend you verify if the data already exists in your database and create a user alias profile or update the existing user profile, as necessary.

 If an unknown user were to view your site and then, at a later date, create an account or identify themselves via email sign-up, profile merging must be handled carefully.
-Based on the method in which you merge, alias-only user info or anonymous data may be overwritten.
+Based on the method in which you merge, alias-only user information or anonymous data may be overwritten.

 ## Capturing user data through a web form